Leonmmcoset/leonranp/README.md

 To use it,code "import leonranp"

-This package can use with random.
+No need to import random,because this package is import random.

 ## Website